-Senate Bill 8, also known as the Texas Heartbeat Act, is a Texas law that prohibits a physician from performing or inducing an abortion after a "fetal heartbeat" has been detected.
+Senate Bill 8 is also known as the Texas Heartbeat Act.
+It prohibits a physician from performing or inducing an abortion after a "fetal heartbeat" has been detected.
 The law makes exceptions for medical emergencies.

 A person has 4 years to bring a lawsuit under this law.
 SB 8 specifies that these provisions apply only to abortions performed or induced after September 1, 2021.